valerieding/Happiness-Map-App/README.md

 - Set up API for front-end to post requests and query the database (all functions outlined in the design doc are implemented, and any changes are noted below in section 7)
 - Maintained and updated database/queries to keep up with front end needs

+Stats:
+The stats page is a convenient way for a user to look back on his/her recent votes and posts.
+It contains several visualizations, including:
+- a trendline of a user's happiness levels over time (based on their votes)
+- a user's recent posts
+- a user's campus map, which shows a user's personal happiness votes and where they took place
+- a bar graph of a user's votes by day of week, which shows a user's average happiness level for each day
+- a bar graph of a user's votes by time of day, which shows a user's average happiness level for each hour of the past day

+Admin:
+We've implemented moderator functionality that can be accessed when running the app on localhost:8000.
+If you navigate to localhost:8000/moderator, the app will prompt you to log in as an admin.
+You can login with the credentials: username = admin, password = password.
+This will redirect you to the message board, with the added ability to remove posts.
+If you click the log out button on the message board, you will return to the message board as a regular user, without admin abilities.

 ## 3) A brief tutorial about how to use your software
 ## 4) If you know certain inputs are not well handled by the software and should not be tried by users, list these inputs.